maocide/UndeadWallpaper/README.md

 1.  **Pick Your Poison:** Tap the "Pick Video" button and choose your masterpiece.
 2.  **Smash the Button:** Like what you see in the preview?
 Hit that floating button and bring your screen to glorious un-life.

 ## Join the Horde!
-(Contribute)
+(Contribute & Connect)

+This project clawed its way back from the dead, but it was the **community** that truly gave it a soul.
+The launch on Reddit was a whirlwind of incredible feedback, brilliant ideas, and amazing support.
+It's where the next chapter of this story is being written.

+* Want to see what the horde is saying? **[Dive into the main feedback thread right here!](https://www.reddit.com/r/androidapps/comments/your_thread_id_here)**

-Got ideas?
+Got your own ideas?
 Found a bug?
 Wanna make this thing even more badass?
 Contributions are not just welcome; they're celebrated!

 * Spotted a glitch?
 Got a genius feature idea? **Open an issue** and let's talk about it.
 * Wanna get your hands dirty with some code? **Fork the repo** and hit me with a pull request!

 ## License